openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/01-create-project.md

 > Compared to vanilla JAX-RS, with Quarkus there is no need to create an `Application` class.
 It’s supported but not required.
 In addition, only one instance of the resource is created and not one per request.
 You can configure this using the different `*Scoped` annotations (`ApplicationScoped`, `RequestScoped`, etc).

 # Running the Application

+First, change to the directory in which the project was created:

+`cd /root/projects/quarkus/getting-started`{{execute}}

 Now we are ready to run our application.
 Click here to run: